KyeongsupChoi/BookReviewNotes/Programming/DeepLearningWithPython.md

 So you do indeed have 2,000 training images, 1,000 validation images, and 1,000 test images.
 Each split contains the same number of samples from each class: this is a balanced binary-classification problem, which means classification accuracy will be an appropriate measure of success.

+#### 5.2.3 Building your network

+You built a small convnet for MNIST in the previous example, so you should be familiar with such convnets.
+You’ll reuse the same general structure: the convnet will be a stack of alternated Conv2D (with relu activation) and MaxPooling2D layers.

+But because you’re dealing with bigger images and a more complex problem, you’ll make your network larger, accordingly: it will have one more Conv2D + MaxPooling2D stage.
+This serves both to augment the capacity of the network and to further reduce the size of the feature maps so they aren’t overly large when you reach the Flatten layer.

+Because you’re attacking a binary-classification problem, you’ll end the network with a single unit (a Dense layer of size 1) and a sigmoid activation.
+This unit will encode the probability that the network is looking at one class or the other.

+For the compilation step, you’ll go with the RMSprop optimizer, as usual.
+Because you ended the network with a single sigmoid unit, you’ll use binary crossentropy as the loss